tdilauro/Simplified-wiki/ThirdPartyTODO.md

 ## Overdrive

 It's very difficult to get a near-real-time picture of our Overdrive circulation.
 We have something that's pretty good, but it means a lot of API calls--hundreds every minute.
 I've asked Overdrive for a better API and they've told me to use what they have.

-## 3M

-* 3M insists that all patrons use their e-reader to download, decrypt, and read books.
-This is a deal-breaker.
-Without this feature, all the stuff below is moot and they simply cannot participate in this project.

-* 3M's API has bugs that makes me skeptical it has ever been used.
-The "Place Hold" and "Release Hold" APIs respond to a PUT request with a 405 error and this message:

-<code>&lt;string&gt;The requested resource does not support http method 'GET'.&lt;/string&gt;</code>

-* It's not clear whether we must register a patron with 3M before we can make API calls that affect their account.

-* 3M does not notify us when someone releases a hold on the book.
-We are informed about reservations, but only during the 7 days the reservation is active.

-* 3M does not provide any classification information for their books, or access to user ratings of the books (information they do have).

 ## Axis 360